Welcoming and Affirming Environment

 Guiding Questions:

-What do we see in the common areas of our school (outside classrooms) that connect to the languages, cultures, and identities of students and the community?
+What do we see in the common areas of our school that connect to the languages, and of students and the community?
 Do we see materials that students created and that celebrate the identities of all students?
 How often are these displays updated?

 Exploring

-Displays in the hallways and common areas of our school don’t represent the languages, cultures, and identities of students and the community.
+Displays in the hallways and common areas (e.g., outside classrooms, in the cafeteria, hallways, libraries, etc.) of our school represent few of the identities of students.

 Growing